b-k/py1040/Readme.md

 but it turns out to be easier to just cut/paste/modify the lines from the PDF forms.
 Each form should be in one file in the `forms` directory, which has one python `dict` that has the same name as the file (and optionally other initializations).

+On the features-wanted list: a web-friendly front-end and better visualizations (say, the graph with cells sized by their dollar value, so a viewer could immediately trace where the bulk of income or expenses comes from).

+### Caveats

+This program is not a tax tutor or advisor; there are many other sources that can help you optimize your tax situation.
+This is just a calculator.

+There are many elements of the system that are not yet implemented.
+I (BK) am not self-employed and don't have a farm, so I have not implemented Schedules C or F.
+As above, contributing a new form or worksheet is not a massive effort, and if a few more people contribute their situations, we may begin to have a reasonably complete and accurate tax calculator.
+Until then, please bear in mind that you should verify every calculation done here.

+Please note this section from the license, which the license authors felt was important enough to put in all-caps:

+> THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+> EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES
+> PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,
+> INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS
+> FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE
+> PROGRAM IS WITH YOU.

+This version was written by BK over the course of a weekend at home, and is therefore not endoresed by or otherwise related to his employer.